-This list covers areas that you’re probably well acquainted with, like Tokyo and Kyoto, as well as some of the more off-the-beaten-path destinations that are definitely worth your time.
+That’s why I’ve compiled a list of the best place to visit in Japan, so the hard work has been done for you.
+I’ve covered areas that you’re probably well acquainted with, like Tokyo and Kyoto, as well as some off-the-beaten-path destinations that are definitely worth your time.

 - Best Places to Visit in Japan & Things to Do